Privacy Policy

 Consent banner and CMP cookies for Adsense:

-.
+On the main site with the free service you will see a consent banner provided by Google's Consent Management Platform (CMP) for serving Google Ads through Google Adsense.
+This CMP stores your consent choices in small cookies such as FCCDCF and __eoi.
 These cookies ensure that your preferences for advertising and personalization are respected across sessions.
 They do not store personal data beyond your consent status and are retained only as long as necessary for the CMP to respect your preferences (typically up to 13 months).
 You can withdraw or change your choices at any time via the cookie settings.

 If you give consent, Google may process data such as IP address, device identifiers and browsing behaviour (prior visits to our websites or other websites) to provide personalized advertising.
 For this purpose, Google and third party vendors use cookies.
 You can opt out of personalized ads at any time via your browser or by visiting Google Ads Settings.
 Learn more in Google’s advertising documentation.